-The companies with the strongest liquidity positions tend to be those with structures that facilitate the group moving capital around most effectively – moving cash to where it is needed, and repatriating cash to the centre or their financing facilities at the right time.
-The general counsel, working with tax, finance, and treasury, should consider whether the structure helps or hinders a return to growth.
+The companies with the strongest liquidity positions tend to be those with structures that facilitate the group moving capital around most effectively – moving cash to where it is needed and repatriating cash to the centre or their financing facilities at the right time.
+The general counsel, working with tax, finance and treasury, should consider whether the structure helps or hinders a return to growth.
 In an inefficient structure, where the reason for some subsidiaries is unclear, it becomes a slow and cumbersome process, when speed is key.

 Group strategy alignment

 Many companies will have set up their structures from a tax perspective, during a time when the business landscape will have been very different.
-Post-pandemic, however, businesses may be reconsidering their raison d'être, re-focusing on their core business.
+Post-pandemic, however, businesses may be reconsidering their raison d'être, re-focussing on their core business.
 Whichever their strategy, the corporate structure needs to be aligned.

 Reduce cost and improve cash movement